The Element Sulfur

 Sulfur Oxidation States

 Sulfur exists in oxidation states ranging from -2 to +6.
-Depending on what sulfur is “doing”, it will have a different oxidation state.
+Depending on how many bonds sulfur has, it will have a different oxidation state.
 For example, in sulfuric acid (H2SO4), sulfur has an oxidation state of +6.
 To obtain a stable solution of polycations, sulfur gets oxidized with SO2 in an oleum solution.
-When a sulfur ion and a mild oxidizing agent, such as S2O6F2, AsF5, or SbF5 are placed in a strong acid solution, it forms colored polycations, like S162+, S82+, and S42+.
+When a sulfur ion and a mild oxidizing agent, such as S2O6F2, AsF5, or SbF5 mix in a strong acid solution, they form colored polycations, like S162+, S82+, and S42+.
 S162+ is red, S82 is dark blue, and S42 is yellow.
 These polycations all have oxidation states of +1 or less.

 Physical Properties of Sulfur

 - Melting point: 388.36 K; 115.21°C; 239.38°F